-«I can tell a story about every piece of clothing I’ve ever made or bought» – Joshua James Small discusses the narrative behind his collection, Thru These Tears: escapism and sustainability
+«I can tell a story about every piece of clothing I’ve ever made or bought» – Joshua James Small discusses the narrative behind his collection, Thru These Tears

 Thru These Tears

 Joshua James Small is a London-based womenswear designer, writer and stylist integral to the conversation of sustainable fashion.
 With an emphasis on hand-craft, Small’s designs have both the theatricality and sartorial sense of haute couture.

 Thru These Tears debuted February 2021 as part of London Fashion Week’s online showcase.
 Presented as a series of immersive images, Joshua James Small’s collection reflects upon the trials and tribulations that have plagued the young designer pre and peri-pandemic.
 As Small puts it, «from the remnants of sadness, this collection hones in on the strong front we create to push forth».